‘President has found a loyalist’: Democrats slam Trump FBI pick Kash Patel

-Key takeaways from US Senate confirmation hearing for FBI pick Kash Patel
+Takeaways from the US Senate confirmation hearing for FBI pick Kash Patel

 Democrats push Patel to account for past statements calling for prosecution of journalists and dismantling of FBI headquarters.

-Kashyap “Kash” Patel, President Donald Trump’s pick to lead the Federal Bureau of Investigation (FBI), has spent his first confirmation hearing before the United States Senate trying to dodge accusations that he would use the domestic law enforcement and intelligence agency for political gain.
+Kashyap “Kash” Patel, President Donald Trump’s pick to lead the Federal Bureau of Investigation (FBI), has spent his first confirmation hearing before the United States Senate trying to dodge accusations that he would use the domestic security agency for political gain.

-Patel’s appearance was one of three contentious hearings on Thursday as Trump’s nominees for high-level government positions seek to gain Senate approval.
+Patel’s appearance was one of three contentious hearings unfolding on Thursday, as Trump’s nominees for high-level government positions seek to gain Senate approval.

 Recommended Storieslist of 3 items